lex0r/zendscaffolding/README.md

 # Overview
 This Zend controller extension class allows you to quickly scaffold an feature-rich record management interface using Zend MVC core components.
 The controllers you would like to scaffold must extend this one, and you will automatically have create, update, delete and list actions with search, sorting and pagination.
 Current scaffolding implementation is fully based on ZF MVC stack and depends on ALL the components (models, views and certainly controllers).

+**Please, use 1.0-beta1 (see it under Tags).**

 # Features
 ## Create, update, delete records